All Episodes

 Congresswoman Omar bragging she controls and owns Joe's agenda.

-Congresswoman Ocasio Cortez, not enough credit is given to the countless activists, organizers, advocates whose relentless work is why we're even hearing anything about universal child care, white supremacy as terrorism, labor, living wages.
+Congresswoman Ocasio-Cortez, not enough credit is given to the countless activists, organizers, advocates whose relentless work is why we're even hearing anything about universal child care, white supremacy as terrorism, labor, living wages.

-Ton, yes, we cannot stop until it's done.
+Tonight, yes, we cannot stop until it's done.

 Keep going.